VaskoBoshkov/hello-world/README.md

 > - Stateful components (sessions, caches, databases) must be shared and accessible from both ECS and Kubernetes environments—e.g., a shared Redis or RDS instance.
 > - The application must not rely on ephemeral in-memory session or connection state local to pods or tasks.
 > - Health checks must be correctly configured for all weighted DNS targets, so traffic shifts away from unhealthy endpoints automatically.
 > - DNS TTL values should be kept low (≤ 60 seconds) to enable rapid traffic shifts and rollbacks.
+>

-> If these conditions are not met—such as with sticky sessions, WebSockets, or other stateful communication—weighted DNS alone is insufficient for zero-downtime migration.
-In these cases, consider:
+> This means weighted DNS alone is insufficient for zero-downtime migration if these conditions are unmet, such as with sticky sessions, WebSockets, or other stateful communication.
-> - Using load balancer sticky sessions (e.g., ALB cookie affinity) where applicable, although these may not be supported in all environments, especially on-prem.
-> - Implementing a service mesh (such as [Istio](https://istio.io/) or [Linkerd](https://linkerd.io/)) to enable fine-grained traffic splitting and routing at the application/protocol level.
-> - Planning blue/green or canary deployments with scheduled maintenance windows, where a controlled cutover can be orchestrated with brief downtime.

 ---